Osedea/ionic-sample-hacker-news/README.md

   ```
 6. Build for iOS

-  To build and run the app for iOS, do the following command:
+  To build and run the app for iOS, make sure to have Xcode and its CLI tools installed on your machine.

+  Then, do the following command:

   ```bash
   $ ionic platform add ios